 Eccentric Antagonist Function

-Restraining/slowing extension of the forearm at the elbow joint is very crucial when lowering a things in a mindful and controlled way.
+Restraining/slowing extension of the forearm at the elbow joint is very crucial when lowering a thing in a mindful and controlled way.

 Isometric Stabilization Function